-"Near Affiliates" the relevant Irish subsidiary of the Company and any other SPV or entity which, not being an Affiliate of the Company, has been or will be formed in connection with the Company's direct or indirect investment in Credit Assets and which (save in respect of any nominal amounts of equity capital) is or will be financed solely by the Company or any Affiliate of the Company "Note" or "Profit Participating Note" notes issued by Basinghall Lending Designated Activity Company and Tallis Lending Designated Activity Company under their separate note programmes "Origination Agreements" the German Origination Agreement, the Dutch Origination Agreement, the Spanish Origination Agreement, the UK Origination Agreement, the US Origination Agreement, and the CE Origination Agreements "Portfolio Limits" One or more concentration limits, expressed as a maximum percentage of the Company's gross asset value which may be invested in Credit Assets having the relevant feature, in respect of any of the metrics comprising the portfolio data "PwC" PricewaterhouseCoopers Cl LLP and PricewaterhouseCoopers Ireland "PwC CI" PricewaterhouseCoopers CI LLP "PwC Ireland" PricewaterhouseCoopers Ireland "Qualifying Assets" are those Credit Assets which the Company has Available Cash to Purchase and which would not breach the Company's Investment Policy or any Portfolio Limits were they to be randomly allocated and purchased by the Company
+"Funding Circle UK" Funding Circle Limited "Funding Circle US" FC Platform, LLC "NAV Total Return" A measure of performance showing how the NAV per Ordinary share has performed or a period of time, taking into account both capital returns and dividends paid to shareholde It assumes that dividends paid to shareholders are reinvested at NAV at the time the share quoted ex-dividend.
+Opening NAV in November 2015 was 98.00p, after initial costs.
+"Near Affiliates" the relevant Irish subsidiary of the Company and any other SPV or entity which, not being an Affiliate of the Company, has been or will be formed in connection with the Company's direct or indirect investment in Credit Assets and which (save in respect of any nominal amounts of equity capital) is or will be financed solely by the Company or any Affiliate of the Company "Note" or "Profit Participating Note" notes issued by Basinghall Lending Designated Activity Company and Tallis Lending Designated Activity Company under their separate note programmes "Origination Agreements" the German Origination Agreement, the Dutch Origination Agreement, the Spanis Origination Agreement, the UK Origination Agreement, the US Origination Agreement, and the CE Origination Agreements "Platforms" the platforms operated in the UK, US and CE by Funding Circle, together with any similar or equivalent platform established or operated by Funding Circle in any jurisdiction "Portfolio Limits" One or more concentration limits, expressed as a maximum percentage of the Compan gross asset value which may be invested in Credit Assets having the relevant feature, respect of any of the metrics comprising the portfolio data "Prospectus" The prospectus issued on the initial IPO on 30 November 2015 and subsequently revised in February 2017.
+"PwC" PricewaterhouseCoopers CI LLP, PricewaterhouseCoopers Ireland and PricewaterhouseCoopers UK LLP "PwC CI" PricewaterhouseCoopers CI LLP "PwC Ireland" PricewaterhouseCoopers Ireland "PwC UK" PricewaterhouseCoopers UK "Qualifying Assets" are those Credit Assets which the Company has Available Cash to Purchase and whi would not breach the Company's Investment Policy or any Portfolio Limits were they to randomly allocated and purchased by the Company "Share Price Total Return" A measure of performance showing how the share price has performed over a period of time, taking into account both capital returns and dividends paid to shareholders.
+It assumes that dividends paid to shareholders are reinvested in the shares at the time the shares are quoted ex-dividend.